plainionist/plainionist.github.io/_posts/2017-01-04-Continuous-Delivery.md

 With a full automated pipeline pushing updates to your users is so easy that delivering small improvements, bug fixes and features becomes fun again ;-)

+You want to try out these concepts in your private one-man projects?
+Have a look at [Plainion.CI](https://github.com/ronin4net/Plainion.CI/blob/master/README.md)